jumanjiman/docker-nessus/README.md

 Here are a few useful things to know.

-1) BYOL

-Register your product.
+1) <b>BYOL:</b> Register your product.
 Save the image after registration.

-2) Image

-Cleanerbot/docker-nessus installs Nessus in a single image, then copies the data over after a proper installation to a data image.
+2) <b>Image:</b> Cleanerbot/docker-nessus installs Nessus in a single image, then copies the data over after a proper installation to a  data image.

-3) Docker volumes

-When separating nessusd from the licensing-data you need to copy data over from the licensed image ```/sbin /var and /etc```

-Nessus likes to pull in a bunch of plugins after you register, on the order of 5GB
+3) <b>Docker volumes:</b> When separating nessusd from the licensing-data you need to copy data over from the licensed image ```/sbin /var and /etc```  Nessus likes to pull in a bunch of plugins after you register, on the order of 5GB

-4) Mac-address

-Use the same Mac address during run-time for license you apply to be respected by Nessus.
+4) <b>Mac-address:</b> Use the same Mac address during run-time for license you apply to be respected by Nessus.

 ### Makefile